 I am currently taking olanzapine and I am already pregnant.
 Should I stop taking it?

-No, you should not stop taking this medication without first talking to your health care provider.
-Studies have shown that women with untreated mental illness can have a higher chance for pregnancy complications.
+Talk with your healthcare provider before making any changes to this medication.
+Studies have shown that women with untreated mental illness can have a higher chance for pregnancy complications. *

 Only you and your provider know your medical history and can best determine whether or not you should stop taking olanzapine during pregnancy.
 The benefits of being treated with olanzapine need to be weighed against any concerns to the pregnancy.
 Remember that untreated mental illness may cause problems for the pregnancy.